-I currently teach at CAPA - a study-abroad programme for US students based in London.
-I am teaching courses in Ethics in the Media (autumn, 2019; spring, 2020), and Social Media and Strategic Communication (spring, 2020).
+I taught at CAPA - a study-abroad programme for US students based in London.
+I taught courses in Ethics in the Media (autumn, 2019; spring, 2020), and Social Media and Strategic Communication (spring, 2020).

-I have structured the Ethics in the Media course to run mainly as a student-centred discussion class.
+I structured the Ethics in the Media course to run mainly as a student-centred discussion class.
 Classes include weekly reflections by students on a media/ethics issue they encountered that week, group presentations on the week's subject area, case study discussion, practical ethical decision-making exercises and a lecture component.
-I have arranged for guest speakers from leading companies such as Superawesome, Spin Brands and Ayima to attend the class to discuss their experiences of ethical issues in their work.
+I arranged for guest speakers from leading companies such as Superawesome and Spin Brands to attend the class to discuss their experiences of ethical issues in their work.